- For Women Facing a Breast Biopsy

 I Can Cope®

-I Can Cope® is a free online educational program for people facing cancer and their families and friends.
-The program is comprised of self-paced classes that can be taken anytime, day or night.
-Take as few or as many classes as you like.
-Many topics are offered, such as information about cancer, managing treatments and side effects, healthy eating during and after treatment, communicating with family and friends, finding resources, and more.
-These free classes are available at www.cancer.org/onlineclasses.
+The I Can Cope online educational program is free to people facing cancer and their families and friends.
+The program consists of self-paced classes that can be taken anytime, day or night.
+People are welcome to take as few or as many classes as they like.
+Among the topics offered are information about cancer, managing treatments and side effects, healthy eating during and after treatment, communicating with family and friends, finding resources, and more.
+Visit cancer.org/icancope to learn more about the classes that are available.

 Look Good Feel Better®

 The Look Good Feel Better program is a collaboration of the American Cancer Society, the Personal Care Products Council Foundation, and the Professional Beauty Association that helps women with cancer manage the appearance-related side effects of treatment.
 The free program engages certified, licensed beauty professionals trained as Look Good Feel Better volunteers to teach simple techniques on skin care, makeup, and nail care, and give practical tips on hair loss, wigs, and head coverings.
 Information and materials are also available for men and teens.
 To learn more, visit the Look Good Feel Better website at lookgoodfeelbetter.org or call 1-800-395-LOOK (1-800-395-5665).

 Some women wear wigs, hats, breast forms, and special bras to help cope with the effects of a mastectomy and hair loss.
 The American Cancer Society “tlc” Tender Loving Care publication offers affordable hair loss and mastectomy products as well as advice on how to use those products.
 The “tlc”™ products and catalogs may be ordered online at tlcdirect.org or by calling 1-800-850-9445.